 Online Employee Training: HR Caregiver Skills Development

 Caregiving—whether a family caregiver or a professional caregiver—requires time management and organizational skills in addition to many hard and soft skills.
-HR departments can learn how caregiver skills training links employee benefits, wellness, training, and development programs to increase employee engagement and on the job performance.
+HR departments can learn how caregiver skills training links to employee benefits, wellness, training, and development programs to increase employee engagement and on-the-job performance.

 Caregiver Skills Training Reinforces Workplace Core Competencies

-Core competencies are an essential aspect of HR employee training and development for caregivers and all employees.
-Caregiver skills—in addition to core competencies—can be applied through online employee training HR programs designed by caregiving expert, Pamela D Wilson.
+Core competencies are an essential aspect of HR employee training.
+Caregiver skills—in addition to core competencies—can be supported through uniquely designed online employee training HR programs.

 A core competency is knowledge, skill, or ability that contributes to the successful completion of projects at work that translates to home and personal lives.
 Many employees who are working caregivers fail to realize that using skills gained in the workplace translates to caregiving activities and vice versa.